Deforming cubulations of hyperbolic groups: The number of bald cubulations.

 \begin{prop} For $i=1,2$, let $T_i$ be locally finite trees with all vertices of degree $\geq 3$.
 Let $U_i\leq\Aut(T_i)$ be closed, locally primitive subgroups generated by edge stabilisers and satisfying Tits' independence property.
 Then, for any uniform lattice $\G\leq U_1\x U_2$ with dense projections to $U_1$ and $U_2$, the standard action $\G\acts T_1\x T_2$ is the only bald cubulation of $\G$. \end{prop} \begin{proof} Let $\G\acts X$ be a bald cubulation.
 Let ${X_1\x \dots\x X_k}$ be the de Rham decomposition\footnote{We immediately have $k=2$ by quasi-flat rank considerations, but this is not necessary in the proof.} of $X$ and let $\G_0\leq\G$ be a finite-index subgroup leaving each factor invariant.
 Each $X_j$ is a locally finite, bald cube complex endowed with a cocompact $\G_0$--action.

 Observe that $U_1$ and $U_2$ are simple groups by the argument in \cite{Tits} (see e.g.\ Theorem~3.3 in \cite{Caprace-DeMedts}).
-Theorem~0.8 in \cite{Shalom00} thus implies that every additive homomorphism ${\G_0\ra\R}$ vanishes identically.
+Theorem~0.8 in \cite{Shalom00} thus implies that every additive homomorphism ${\G_0\ra\R}$ vanishes identically, and the same holds for any finite-index subgroup of $\Gamma_0$.
 Lemma~\ref{automatically non-elementary} then yields that there are no finite $\G_0$--orbits in the visual boundaries $\partial_{\infty}X_j$.

 Again by simplicity, $U_i$ has no finite-index open subgroups, so the projection of $\G_0$ to $U_i$ is dense.
 By Theorem~1.5 in \cite{CFI}, each action $\G_0\acts X_j$ extends to a continuous action of some $U_{i_j}$ on a $\G_0$--invariant median subalgebra\footnote{The stronger statement appearing as Theorem~1.5 in \cite{CFI} is not true in general.
 See Section~4 of \cite{Fio3} for a discussion (in particular Theorem~4.4 and Example~4.7).} $A_j\cu X_j^{(0)}$.
 By Lemma~\ref{median sub-algebras}, we actually have $A_j=X_j^{(0)}$.